 With his words, Dr. Sullivan had practically said I didn’t have epilepsy.
 Not because he believed that, but because I did.
-I pictured the lakefront the previous spring.
-The reeling, the gravity, the sweat.
+Pictured the lakefront the previous spring, the reeling, the gravity, the sweat.
 Nothing had ever felt so final.
 That’s what made me think it was leading somewhere.

 It was unfair of me to keep it from him.
 I had to, of course.
 With his power of persuasion, Dr. Sullivan could talk me out of anything.
 Besides, he would have required an EEG.

 EEG is short for electroencephalogram.
 The diagnostic test can detect seizure activity in the brain.
 It would have been so simple, right?
-Get an EEG and learn if I still had epilepsy?
+Get an EEG and learn if you still had epilepsy?
 Not quite.
 While I had health insurance, it wasn’t actually good for anything.
 Epilepsy is a pre-existing condition.
-Back then, in 2004, insurance companies weren’t required to cover pre-existing conditions.
+Back then, insurance companies weren’t required to cover pre-existing conditions.
 And they didn’t.

 Not having epilepsy coverage made for a unique type of oppression.
 At a time when I was flailing in so many ways, the “pre-existing” label kept me down.
 In taking away insurance coverage, patients lose the power to protect themselves.
 You know what that means?
 They have to improvise.